Society of the Snow: Response from survivors

-In a 2024 op-ed, two of the survivors, Roberto Canessa and Gustavo Zerbino state that they "and others have been telling our story for half a century, but the filmmaker J.A.
-Bayona has captured it in ways that we find inspiring and fresh all over again.
+In a 2024 op-ed, two of the survivors, Roberto Canessa and Gustavo Zerbino state that they "and others have been telling our story for half a century, but the filmmaker J. A. Bayona has captured it in ways that we find inspiring and fresh all over again.
 In many respects, Society of the Snow violates a well-worn tenet of all drama: it is a film free of an antagonist.
 Yes, it is a classic man-versus-nature narrative, but there is no evil present in the film.
 It is a film free of cynicism, brimming with pure humanity, accessible to a wide spectrum of viewers.
-It is a film that has broken the boundaries of language with the universal message that everyone has the immeasurable potential to rise to the occasion, thanks, in great part, to the alliances we can and should forge as we share this planet together.”
+It is a film that has broken the boundaries of language with the universal message that everyone has the immeasurable potential to rise to the occasion, thanks, in great part, to the alliances we can and should forge as we share this planet together."

 Frank Marshall and Alive

-J. A. Bayona received an email from Frank Marshall, director of the 1993 film Alive, which also depicted the Uruguayan Air Force Flight 571 crash and its aftermath.
-Bayona said that Marshall told him "how much he loved" Society of the Snow.
-Bayona went on to say that Alive "created an impact on a whole generation and, somehow, that film also is the product of its time, you know.
+Frank Marshall and Bayona had previously worked together on the 2018 film Jurassic World: Fallen Kingdom.
+After watching Society of the Snow, Marshall (who had directed the 1993 film Alive, which also depicted the Uruguayan Air Force Flight 571 crash and its aftermath) sent Bayona an email saying "how much he loved" the film.
+In an interview, Bayona said that Alive "created an impact on a whole generation and, somehow, that film also is the product of its time, you know.
 That was shot in a studio, in a Hollywood studio.
 Shot in English.
-Maybe [it] was too soon, especially for the families of the deceased, to be part of a movie...
+Maybe [it] was too soon, especially for the families of the deceased, to be part of a movie ...
 But it was a very effective film at the time.
 I think that both films complement each other somehow."